tagglo/tagglo-gtm-template/README.md

 This is a template for Tagglo Tag Monitoring.
 Use this to monitor any tag in Google Tag Manager.

-This is a template for Tagglo Tag Monitoring.
-Use this to monitor any tag in Google Tag Manager.

 ## How to add our tag to your workspace

 1. Go to Community Template Gallery in Google Tag Manager